• Skip to primary navigation

 • Line baking sheets with parchment paper or silicone baking mats.

-• With a cookie scoop, ice cream scoop, or measuring cup, portion dough into very large balls.
-About the size of a baseball, actually.
+With a cookie scoop, ice cream scoop, or measuring cup, portion dough into very large balls, about the size of a baseball -- 4.5 ounces or about ½ cup.

 • For Smaller Cookies: